Elevenlabs AudioNative Player

 Focus on them.

-Remember to exclude from your remarketing audience lists those users who have already bought.
-In that case, it’s better to target them with your brand’s image ads or those with information about promotions, for example, for regular customers.
+Remember to exclude users who have already bought from your remarketing audience lists.
+In that case, targeting them with your brand’s image ads or those with information about promotions, for example, for regular customers is better.

-It certainly happened to you more than once that the ads of a particular company “followed” you even several times a day.
+It has certainly happened to you more than once that the ads of a particular company „followed” you, even several times a day.
 It was annoying and unlikely to end up in your liking for a particular company, right?
-Don’t do the same to your potential customers and remember to limit the number of displayed ads per user in your campaign settings.
+Don’t do the same to your potential customers, and remember to limit the number of displayed ads per user in your campaign settings.

 After reading this article, you already know what types of remarketing there are and how they differ from each other.
 You can easily fit it into your strategy and create dynamic ads.
 You also know how to use remarketing lists to target the right audience with your ads.